reevoo/sapience-rb/README.md

 end
 ```

+### Filtering out sensitive data

+You may not want to log certain parameters which have sensitive information to be in the logs, e.g. `password`.
+This can be set using the `sensitive_fields` option:

+    # Filter out some field you don't want to show
+    config.sensitive_fields << 'foo'

+Note that by default this is set to `['password', 'password_confirmation']`, so
+be careful when explicitly setting, as you may lose this filtering:

+    # NOTE: password and password_confirmation will no longer be filtered
+    config.sensitive_fields = ['foo']

+Any filtered parameter will still show in the `params` field, but it's value
+will be `[FILTERED]`.

 ## Appenders

 One of the things that did not suit us so well with the Semantic Logger approach was that they made a distinction between metrics and appenders.
 In our view anything that could potentially log something somewhere should be treated as an appender.